isc-projects/kea/doc/sphinx/kea-messages.rst

     TLS cipher: %1

 Logged at debug log level 50.
-A debug message issued when a new MySQL connected is created with TLS.
+This debug message is issued when a new MySQL connected is created with TLS.
 The TLS cipher name is logged.

 LEGAL_LOG_PATH_SECURITY_WARNING